Sinamirshahi/snakeflex/README.md

-# 🐍 SnakeFlex
+# 🐍 SnakeFlex V4.5

 *A modern web-based Python development environment that just works.*

-Run any Python script in your browser with real-time output, interactive input support, and comprehensive file management.
+Run any Python script in your browser with real-time output, interactive input support, comprehensive file management, and built-in code editing.
 No modifications to your code required.

 ## ✨ What it does

-SnakeFlex creates a beautiful web-based development environment for Python scripts.
+SnakeFlex V4.5 creates a beautiful web-based development environment for Python scripts.
 Think of it as your IDE and terminal combined, but accessible from anywhere with a web browser.

 * 🌐 **Universal compatibility** - Works with any Python script without code changes
+* 📝 **Built-in code editor** - Edit Python files directly in the browser with syntax awareness
 * 📂 **File manager** - Browse, upload, download, and manage files with drag & drop
 * 🎯 **Dynamic script selection** - Switch between Python scripts with right-click menu
 * 🚀 **No file required** - Start without specifying a script, choose dynamically in the UI